-The proportion of standing and fallen deadwood within this wood will be increasing through the active management works, the increasing age of the trees in the minimal intervention areas which will gradually accumulate deadwood habitats, and the works to reduce invasive Turkey oaks through felling to waste.
+The proportion of standing and fallen deadwood within this wood will be increasing through the active management works including ring girdling a small proportion of trees to create dead standing timber.
+The increasing age of the trees in the old-growth groves managed by minimal intervention will gradually accumulate deadwood habitats, and the works to reduce invasive Turkey oaks through felling to waste.